Pound posts biggest two-day surge in 10 months as no-deal Brexit fears fade | Devdiscourse

-The pound surged to a five-week high on Thursday after lawmakers voted to prevent Prime Minister Boris Johnson taking Britain out of the EU on Oct.
-31 without a transition agreement and his brother Jo quit the government, citing the national interest.
+The pound surged to a five-week high on Thursday after lawmakers voted to prevent Prime Minister Boris Johnson taking Britain out of the European Union on Oct.
+31 without a transition agreement and his brother Jo quit the government, citing national interest.

 The British currency rose as much 0.8% to above $1.2350, its highest since July 29 and building on Wednesday's 1.4% surge, its biggest one-day jump since March.
-Taking the gains over the last two sessions, the pound is on track for its biggest two-day rise in 10 months as some hedge funds are forced to unwind some of their extreme bearish bets.
+Though it trimmed some gains to stand 0.6% up on the day at $1.2325 in late London trading, the pound is firmly on track for its biggest two-day rise in 10 months as some hedge funds are forced to unwind some of their extreme bearish bets.

 The drop in expected price swings for the pound indicated markets were unwinding extreme short-term negative bets.
 Two-month implied volatility fell below 13 vol after rising to a three-year high of nearly 16 vol earlier this week.